Brazzers: Operations

 Brazzers is owned and operated by Aylo, a multinational officially registered in Luxembourg.
 The company was formerly known as MindGeek.

 Brazzers came under industry criticism for associating with streaming media sites like Pornhub.
 In response, in 2009 the company initiated an anti-piracy campaign.

 Litigation

 In 2008, after being fired, producer Bobby Manila sued Brazzers for fraud and violation of the terms of his contract.
-The lawsuit was eventually settled.
+The lawsuit was settled.

 In February 2010, Pink Visual Studio sued Brazzers' parent company, Manwin, for copyright infringement by distributing unlicensed video content on its free video-sharing sites.
-Brazzers' network has been accused of benefiting from unlicensed content by indirectly benefiting from traffic from sharing sites, but this was the first time a well-known studio had filed a lawsuit.
+Brazzers' network has been accused of benefiting from unlicensed content by indirectly benefiting from traffic from sharing sites, but this was the first time a well-known studio had sued.
 A class action lawsuit was considered by other studios.

-In 2018, the Government of India banned Brazzers, among other porn websites, after an order from the Uttarakhand High Court demanding the same in a rape case where the perpetrators stated they were motivated to do so after watching online pornography.
+In 2018, the Government of India banned Brazzers, among other porn websites, after an order from the Uttarakhand High Court demanding the same in a rape case in which the perpetrators said they were inspired by online pornography.